ad510/hack-camp/cohort_4/playbook/ACTIVITIES.md

 ### Pair programming between beginner-advanced pairs

 Pair programming between beginner and advanced hackers is fairly similar to normal pair programming.
-The most benefit will come from the beginner driving and the advanced hacker navigating, so rotating is not as important a factor in these situations (hackers should rotate if their bordom becomes a blocking factor for them to continue working together, but optimize for the beginner driving and the advanced hacker navigating as much as possible).

-When pairing between beginner and advanced hackers, make sure each hacker understands what they are getting out of it:
+They should still be rotating regularly.
+Do note: we've observed that advanced hackers often have the tendency to want to drive the coding completely.You may need to have to help them resist that urge by showing each hacker what they are getting out of it:

 For the advanced hacker:

 - True mastery of a subject can only come once someone is at the point they can explain it to someone.
-If a hacker can't navigate while pairing, they dont have an indepth understanding of the topic.
+If a hacker can't navigate while pairing, they dont have an in-depth understanding of the topic.
 - This is practice in working with people who don't know as much subject-specific information.
-Teaching this content to a beginning hacker is practice for any future club leading activities.
+Teaching this content to a beginning hacker is practice for any future interaction with teammembers.
+- A team is only as strong as its weakest link.
+Helping teammembers gain more experience and increase their knowledge can pay off later.

 For the beginning hacker:

 - Focusing only on the code is a good way to get familiar with syntax and build up muscle memory.
-- Anytime the hacker is lost, they can reach out to the navigator.
+- Anytime the driver is lost, they can reach out to the navigator.

 # Workshops